kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Then the other student, Pablo Sesé Savall, a 14 year old boy, turned up to class.
 - The trumpet teacher kept looking at me with that same grin I'd seen on him in Benijembla.
 - It was disturbing.

+### TT always finished early

+- TT turned up for about a third of the classes scheduled throughout the year and never finished the class on time.
+- He apparently had a rehearsal in Valencia he had to get to on a Monday night.
+- It seemed strange to me that band rehearsals might start at around 10pm, but it's Spain so OK I thought.
+- However, I now wonder if Monday night was the sedated-porn special time, taking place at my spy-cam-fitted apartment, and broadcast on Denia TV.
+- And that's why everyone knows me in Denia.
+- Could something so outrageous, grotesque, and evil be true?
+- Given 80+ men were happy to rape a man's sedated wife in France, it seems more than likely it's true.
+- God I remember both of you clearly now.
+Wow.

 ### His other classes